berensp/berensp.github.io/_posts/2022-05-01-cut-flowers.md

 ## 3) Country/Social Health &#127963;

-Why the cacophony in the public square?
+We're often wondering why the public square is so cacophonous and polarizing?
 Why the shouting and polemics and absence of reasonable arguments?
-Why the political polarization?
-I won't pretend to have a complete answer, but I submit that at least in part it's that we're not operating from the same moral framework.
+I won't pretend to have a complete answer and many have weighed in on this topic, but I submit that at least in part it's that we're not operating from the same moral framework.
 We see a great many Twitter debates reach a "because the Constitution says so" ceiling and get stuck.
-If one can't go past the Constitution to it's modern philosophy and natural law principles, one is constrained to Jefferson's words, and it's difficult to apply to new situations.
+If one can't go past the Constitution to it's modern philosophy and natural law (first) principles, one is de facto constrained to Jefferson's words, and it's difficult to apply to new situations.

 We find people have been disaffiliating from churches and religions for quite some time, which you may think should be of no consquenece other than their own spirital well-being and state of grace.
 But then we try to discuss the relative morality of this thing or that, and there's no shared language, and so it devolves to *de gustibus non est disputandum*.
 Alexis de Tocqueville maintained that faith underpins society: "Liberty cannot be established without morality, nor morality without faith."
 David Perell's recent *[The Book You Need to Read](https://perell.com/essay/the-book-you-need-to-read/)* argued for reading the Bible not because you are or aren't Christian but because of its influence on the culture.